 As both the Level 6 standards mandate an accredited degree as an academic requirement our accreditation committee, the Joint Board of Moderators (JBM), has issued guidelines for those providers who wish to offer an accredited degree.
 Training providers who want to align with ICE’s requirements for approval or accreditation should contact [email protected]

 Employers are free to choose which EPAO to use for their apprentice’s End Point Assessment (EPA).
 However, in order to undertake an EPA the organisation has to be registered.
 ICE is registered to undertake the EPA for the following:

 EPA shortcut to EngTech or IEng

-Once apprentices have successfully completed their EPA they can choose to become professionally registered either as Engineering Technicians (EngTech) or Incorporated Engineers (IEng) depending on the standard attained.
+Once apprentices have successfully completed their EPA they can choose to become professionally registered either as an Engineering Technician (EngTech) or an Incorporated Engineer (IEng) depending on the standard attained.

 If ICE carries out the EPA this assessment incorporates the requirements of our professional review process and those who want can therefore be admitted to qualified ICE membership and registration with the Engineering Council as a result.